Has VW cracked the code to overtake Tesla? | DW | 15.03.2021

 "While it is known that VW is the largest (traditional ICE) vehicle manufacturer globally, we believe that many investors miss the company could also be the largest EV maker in only two years," they wrote in a research note.
 "In our view, the major driver for this will likely be the MEB platform."

 The analysts said VW's pure-electric car sales could exceed 700,000 vehicles this year, above their Tesla deliveries forecast.
-They estimate that the German carmaker's MEB platform could bring in excess of €20 billion until 2028 through its agreements to license the platform to rivals like Ford and startups like Fisker.
+They estimate that the German carmaker's MEB platform could bring in more than €20 billion up to 2028 through its agreements to license the platform to rivals like Ford and startups like Fisker.

 While the analysts acknowledge that Tesla is leading in digitalization and battery technology, they are doubtful that this advantage justifies its over $550 billion market cap lead over VW.